-Antonio Pio Saracino’s marble sculpture Hero is a reinterpretation of Michelangelo’s David.
-At the Accademia Gallery in Florence Italy where the original David stands, Saracino’s 17-foot tall version of Hero is currently exhibited in the museum’s courtyard, in close proximity to the original sculpture.
+Antonio Pio Saracino’s monumental marble sculpture, Hero, is a reinterpretation of Michelangelo’s David.
+Saracino’s seventeen-foot tall version of Hero is currently exhibited in the courtyard of the Accademia Gallery in Florence, Italy, in close proximity to the original sculpture of David.

-Saracino is a four-time winner of Interior Design’s Future Furniture design competition, named one of the world’s “25 most interesting trendsetters” by ARTnews, and has been recognized as one of the “Top Ten Italian Architects Under 36” by New Italian Blood.
-Today, Saracino’s work is part of the permanent collections of the Brooklyn Museum, the Museum of Art and Design in New York, and the Powerhouse Museum in Sydney.
+Saracino is a four-time winner of Interior Design’s Future Furniture design competition, has been named one of the world’s “25 Most Interesting Trendsetters” by ARTnews, and has been recognized as one of the “Top Ten Italian Architects Under 36” by New Italian Blood.
+Today, Saracino’s work belongs to the permanent collections of the Brooklyn Museum, the Museum of Art and Design in New York, and the Powerhouse Museum in Sydney.

 360 View is not available for this item.